thomasyang44/sko-tech-academy/docs/deploy/daffy-cp4ba.md

 | fra04 | sjc04 | tbc |
 | ams03 | wdc04 | tbc |

-!!!
-Note
+!!! note
-If you have your own IBM Cloud account with infrastructure please use this account when Daffy asks you to log in.
+    If you have your own **IBM Cloud** account with infrastructure please use this account when Daffy asks you to log in.
     Each account has an upper limit to the number of storage volumes it can create in each DC so we must spread the load.

 Please name your clusters `daffy-yourfirstname-yourlastname` eg. `daffy-tom-cruise`.
 This is so we can find them easily.

 Daffy will deploy CP4BA and other CloudPaks using a CR yaml file (also known as a Custom Resource file) that specifies exactly what to install.
 These yaml CR are not part of Daffy itself, they can be customised and will evolve.
 The CR that installs the CP4BA in this exercise is located here :